LoganGore/Q-templates/python/basic/README.md

 }
 ```

-Press the big play button, and you should be greeted with your familiar "Hello World!" response.
+Press the big play button, and you should be greeted with a familiar "Hello World!" response.

 The GraphQL endpoint is on [http://localhost:8001/graphql](http://localhost:8001/graphql) (note the missing "i").
-To integrate this into Q while developing, you may find [ngrok](https://ngrok.com/) a useful tool for exposing it on a public URL.
+To integrate this into Q while developing, you will need a tool such as [ngrok](https://ngrok.com/) to expose a **publicly accessible URL**.

 ## Building Your Own Services